CSCfi/csc-user-guide/docs/apps/zonation.md

 ## Installation

-Zonation was installed to Puhti with Apptainer using [Zonation Apptainer definition file written by Pauli Lehtinen from University of Helsinki](https://raw.githubusercontent.com/CSCfi/singularity-recipes/main/zonation/zonation5.def).
+Zonation was installed to Puhti with Apptainer using [Zonation Apptainer definition files](https://github.com/CSCfi/singularity-recipes/tree/main/zonation) written by Pauli Lehtinen from University of Helsinki with slight modifications.

-The container was finally wrapped with [Tykky's wrap-container functionality](../computing/containers/tykky.md#container-based-installations): `wrap-container -w /squashfs-root/usr/bin/z5 --prefix install_dir z5.sif`
+The container was finally wrapped with [Tykky's wrap-container functionality](../computing/containers/tykky.md#container-based-installations):
+`wrap-container -w /squashfs-root/AppRun --prefix install_dir zonation5_v2.1.sif`

+Symbolic links added for `z5` and `zonation5` to work as starting commands.

 ## References